FAQs for Making Spirits

 If you wish to distill other mixtures in a Pot or Reflux Still, then methanol could be produced.
 Making alternative fuel is one thing, but if you want to make a drinkable alcohol spirit, the results could prove disastrous, and Still Spirits does not recommend you do this, unless you follow a reputable manufacturer's instructions.

 Why don't I have to age my spirit like commercial distilleries?

 Following the Still Spirits method, you make alcohol using pure sugar, Turbo Yeast, Still Spirit Carbons and drinkable water, to produce an extremely clean alcohol.
-You can then add essences to the drink to replicate the specific characteristics of your favourite whisky, bourbon, rum, gin or whatever.
-So aging isn't necessary.
+You can then add flavours to the drink to replicate the specific characteristics of your favourite whiskey, bourbon, rum, gin or whatever.
+So ageing isn't necessary.

 Historically, aging has been necessary as excess raw materials have usually been inexpensive or in some cases like rum they have been a waste product and costly to dispose of.
 Cheap raw materials have been converted into potable alcohol and aged to improve their smoothness - sometimes in oak barrels to also remove unwanted flavours and any unwanted alcohols.
 Raw spirit from some of these products can be undrinkable and even dangerous, so aging is necessary for many reasons.
 But not when you home distill.

 Can I distill beer in a Air Still and T-500?

 Yes this is possible, but it is likely you will get a lot of volatiles in your distillation.
 For beer distillation we recommend the alembic pot still.

 Can I add salt to the 'wash' before beginning distillation to raise the boiling point?